cstaykov/HomeSafety/README.md

 # HomeSafety

 A chrome extension that gives a neighbourhood safety, quietness, and traffic score to hotel listings on hotel.com.
-Score calculated by LibertyManual's shineAPI.
+Score calculated by LibertyMutual's shineAPI.

 ## Motivation